osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

 Acid Rain		- Non damaging, earth eating rain
-Acid Splash		- Explodes on impact and splashes dirt eating bomblets all over the area Apocalypse		- Warhead that splits a few times in the air realeasing many medium sized nuclear warheads Atlantis Bomb	- Explodes in the air and releases many dirt eating bombs that destroy most of the map without doing physical damage to tanks
-Baby Napalm		- Free, weak version of napalm
+Acid Splash		- Explodes on impact and splashes dirt eating bomblets all over the area Apocalypse		- Warhead that splits a few times in the air realeasing many medium sized nuclear warheads Baby Napalm		- Weak version of napalm
 Bottomless Pit  - Creates a narrow but deep pit at the point of impact BouncingBetty	- Bomb that bounces and releases multiple explosive warheads Bunny Bomb		- MIRV with leaping warheads